mariohernandez/discoverdrupal/README.md

 - CSS and JS compiling
 - Compile of HTML
 - Linting of CSS and JavaScript
+- Clean CSS directory
-- Browser sync
+- Browser reload
-- Sourcemaps
+- CSS Sourcemaps
+- Minifying of CSS and JavaScript

 ## Running the workflow
 #### _Worflow requires NodeJS and NPM to be installed_.